hpatnadeeshan/MS-1/README.md

     ![Contact Page- Mobile view](./assets/features/contact-page-1-mobile.jpg)
     ![Contact Page- Mobile view](./assets/features/contact-page-2-mobile.jpg)

-8. SEO Optimization: The website optimized for search engines to improve visibility and attract more traffic to the site.
+8. SEO Optimization: The website is optimized for search engines to improve visibility and attract more traffic to the site.

-9. Social Media Integration: The website have social media integration, allowing visitors to  follow me on different social media platforms.
+9. Social Media Integration: The website has social media integration, allowing visitors to follow me on different social media platforms.

 10. Security: The website is secured with SSL certification.

 ### Features Left to Implement

-1. In future I intend to add a blog page.
+1. In the future I intend to add a blog page.
-2. Site administrator need to update work experince and educational background.
+2. Site administrator needs to update work experience and educational background.
-3. Site administrator need to add my latest projects to the portfolio.
+3. Site administrator needs to add my latest projects to the portfolio.
-4. Site administrator need to add or remove testimonials which I get from clients.
+4. Site administrator needs to add or remove testimonials that I get from clients.
-5. Site administrator need to update the CV that links to the website.
+5. Site administrator needs to update the CV that links to the website.
-6. Site administrator need to see the messages that coming from clients and Employers.
+6. Site administrator needs to see the messages that coming from clients and Employers.
-7. Need to add a option to rate my work with stars.
+7. Need to add an option to rate my work with stars.
-8. Need to add a feature that clients testimonials intantly apear on the page when they give their feedback.
+8. Need to add a feature that client testimonials instantly appear on the page when they give their feedback.

 ## Technologies Used